-NPM is very low, which is a matter of concern, in fact in this industry everybody operates in a very low opm, except Bosch Ltd.”
+NPM is very low, which is a matter of concern, in fact, in this industry, everybody operates in a very low opm, except Bosch Ltd.”

-Auto ancillary companies depend mainly on certain established OEMs for major portion of their sales.
-These OEMs exercise huge amount of buyer’s power and negotiate very hard with the vendors on pricing.
-It is said that OEMs keep a track of operating margins of all their vendors and whenever there is increase in operating margins due to any reason e.g. lower raw material cost etc., OEMs demand a price cut/discount from vendors.
+Auto ancillary companies depend mainly on certain established OEMs for a major portion of their sales.
+These OEMs exercise a huge amount of buyer’s power and negotiate very hard with the vendors on pricing.
+It is said that OEMs keep a track of the operating margins of all their vendors and whenever there is an increase in operating margins due to any reason e.g. lower raw material cost etc., OEMs demand a price cut/discount from vendors.
 Such tough business dynamics with intense competition is one of the main reasons for muted operating margin levels of almost all the auto ancillary players except a few.
 An investor would need to analyse Bosch Ltd in detail to see its competitive advantage.

 Decreasing Tax Payout of Munjal Auto Industries Ltd:

 Tax payout is an important parameter of analysis of any company, which is being looked at as a potential investment.
-Whenever, an investor comes across a company, which has tax payout less than 30%, then she is advised to delve deeper to understand the tax rebates/exemptions the company might be enjoying.
+Whenever, an investor comes across a company, which has a tax payout of less than 30%, then she is advised to delve deeper to understand the tax rebates/exemptions the company might be enjoying.

-Concern of Customer Concentration of Munjal Auto Industries Ltd:
+The concern of Customer Concentration of Munjal Auto Industries Ltd:

 Why do Investors Sell Good Businesses at Cheap Valuations:

 “As P/E jumped up 1.79 times over 5 years, a large section of investors wants to book the profit, after watching 1 or 2-quarter performance.
-This kind of small ups-and downs happens in any business.
+This kind of small ups and downs happens in any business.
 Why did they sell some good business at a cheap valuation, which performed over the last 5-6 years continuously?”

-I believe that market is a place where people with different views meet.
+I believe that the market is a place where people with different views meet.
 Such different views are present while the data & information available for all the investors is the same.
-Looking at same information, some investors will think the share price will go up while others will think that the price will go down.
+Looking at the same information, some investors will think the share price will go up while others will think that the price will go down.
 That is precisely the reason trading happens at the exchange.

-I would not be able to comment on the reasons for someone selling a stock after stock price rise, however, I believe that these are precisely the occasions which present a patient value investor to make profits in the stock market.
+I would not be able to comment on the reasons for someone selling a stock after a stock price rise, however, I believe that these are precisely the occasions that present a patient value investor to make profits in the stock market.
 I believe that every investor should stay invested until the time the business advantage of the company is intact.

-Difference in Valuation of Different Companies:
+The difference in Valuation of Different Companies: